First-detection-time statistics in many-body quantum transport: Many partially distinguishable particles

-Next, we increase the lattice length to $l=5$ sites.
-The numerical results are shown in Figs.~\ref{fig:3sites}(j)-(r).
-In this case, there are no perfectly periodic dynamics, such that the survival probability yields $S_\infty=1$ only if $\tau J/\hbar=0$, or (due to Pauli's principle) if we consider the measurement of exactly two ($=2$) particles in the case of perfectly indistinguishable fermions [see Figs.~\ref{fig:3sites}(m)-(o)].
-However, as indicated in Figs.~\ref{fig:3sites}(j)-(l), there is an increasing number of resonant eigenvalues, which give rise to resonant sampling times for which divergences appear in the first detection time if the initial state has non-vanishing support by the corresponding eigenvector (see Sec.~\ref{sec:divergence}).
-Indeed, Figs.~\ref{fig:3sites}(p)-(r) show multiple divergences of $\braket{t_\mathrm{f}}$ together with the values of the first detection time for the exact resonant sampling times.
-The behavior of the survival probability $S_\infty$ and the first detection time $\braket{t_\mathrm{f}}$ as a function of the particles' distinguishability is similar to the behavior on the lattice with $l=3$ sites.
-If we further increase the lattice length to $l=7$ and $l=10$ sites [see Figs.~\ref{fig:3sites}(s)-(aj)], we again find an increasing number of resonant eigenvalues $|\lambda_j|$ and an increasing number of divergences of the first detection time.
+Next we increase the lattice length to $l=5$ sites.
+The numerical results are shown in Figs.~\ref{fig:3sites}(j)-\ref{fig:3sites}(r).
+In this case, there are no perfectly periodic dynamics such that the survival probability yields $S_\infty=1$ only if $\tau J/\hbar=0$ or (due to Pauli's principle) if we consider the measurement of exactly two particles in the case of perfectly indistinguishable fermions [see Figs.~\ref{fig:3sites}(m)-\ref{fig:3sites}(o)].
+However, as indicated in Figs.~\ref{fig:3sites}(j)-\ref{fig:3sites}(l), there is an increasing number of resonant eigenvalues, which give rise to resonant sampling times for which divergences appear in the first-detection time if the initial state has nonvanishing support by the corresponding eigenvector (see Sec.~\ref{sec:divergence}).
+Indeed, Figs.~\ref{fig:3sites}(p)-\ref{fig:3sites}(r) show multiple divergences of $\braket{t_\mathrm{f}}$ together with the values of the first-detection time for the exact resonant sampling times.
+The behavior of the survival probability $S_\infty$ and the first-detection time $\braket{t_\mathrm{f}}$ as a function of the particles' distinguishability is similar to the behavior on the lattice with $l=3$ sites.
+If we further increase the lattice length to $l=7$ and $10$ sites [see Figs.~\ref{fig:3sites}(s)-\ref{fig:3sites}(aj)], we again find an increasing number of resonant eigenvalues $|\lambda_j|$ and an increasing number of divergences of the first-detection time.
 Interestingly, the general behavior of $|\lambda_j|$, $S_\infty$, and $\braket{t_\mathrm{f}}$ appears similar to the case with lattice length $l=5$, up to a rescaling of the time axis.
-Note that the purpose of Figs.~\ref{fig:3sites}(j)-(aj) is not that the reader can decipher all details, but to see that the general structure of the first detection time statistics remains similar for an increasing lattice length.
+Note that the purpose of Figs.~\ref{fig:3sites}(j)-\ref{fig:3sites}(aj) is not that the reader can decipher all details, but to see that the general structure of the first-detection-time statistics remains similar for an increasing lattice length.